Senuka072/STF-Termux-Banner/README.md

 Steps :

-        [-] Then Run The req.py
+        Then Run The req.py
-        python req.py
+        [-]python req.py

-        [-] Then Run The Banner.py
+        Then Run The Banner.py
-        python banner.py
+        [-]python banner.py

-        [-] After Open A New Session In Termux
+        [#] After Open A New Session In Termux

-        [-] Your Banner Will Be Displayed
+        [#] Your Banner Will Be Displayed

 [~] Tested Only In Termux.

+Subscribe To My Channel : https://www.youtube.com/channel/UCUjXIDWzVqCqvw1LPQXBoYw
+Contact Me On Telegram  : https://t.me/SenukaThisath
+Contact Me On Whatsapp  :